palakbhardwaj/Multi_Model_Meme_Prediction_Explanation/README.md

 **Example**

-> *The meme is classified as positive because both the textual content and visual cues express a humorous, non-offensive message, leading to a high-confidence multimodal prediction.*
+> *The meme is classified as positive because both the textual content and visual cues express a humorous, non-offensive message, resulting in a high-confidence multimodal prediction.*

----

-## 📂 Dataset

-The project uses the **Memotion Dataset**, a benchmark dataset designed for multimodal meme understanding.

-The dataset contains:

-- Meme Images
-- Meme Text
-- Sentiment Labels
-- Humor Labels
-- Sarcasm Labels
-- Offensive Content Labels

-Before inference, the dataset undergoes preprocessing, including image loading, text normalization, and annotation preparation.

 ---